redgeneLauren/HTMLcourse-sample/Content/Using Tables/UsingTables.facts.md

 - Group table footer - It is defined by the `<tfooter>`.
 It is used to group footer content in an HTML table.

-- The example code shows how HTML tables are structured with proper nesting.
+- The example code shows how `HTML table` is structured with proper observation of nesting.

 ```html
 <!DOCTYPE html>